theobald-software/theobald-software.github.io/content/_en/xtract-universal/datasource-deltaq/datasource-parameters.md

 ### Runtime Parameters
 Runtime parameters are supported.
-Add an *@* symbol right before the value to mark it as a runtime parameter, e.g., enter `@myParameter` instead of a value.
+Add an *@* symbol before the value to mark it as a runtime parameter, e.g., enter `@myParameter` instead of a value.

 The marked value can be overwritten at runtime, see [Extraction Parameters - Custom](../execute-and-automate-extractions/extraction-parameters#custom)